 This Bailey’s Mocha Chocolate Roll is the best way to finish off a meal.
 This tender chocolate cake is wrapped around Bailey’s buttercream and topped with Bailey’s ganache!

-I’ve been on a roll (sorry, I couldn’t resist) with my liqueur laden desserts!
-We just polished off the last crumbs of our Kahlua chocolate cookies and here I am wooing you with this Bailey’s filled chocolate roll!
+I’ve been on a roll (sorry, I couldn’t resist) with my liqueur-laden desserts!
+We just polished off the last crumbs of our Bailey’s Salted Caramel Brownies, and here I am wooing you with this Bailey’s filled chocolate roll!
 I make no apologies.
 This cake is GOOD!

-I am actually not big on potent potables.
+I am not big on potent potables, contrary to all my cocktail recipes.
 My beverage of choice is water.
-Not nearly as exciting as, say, sipping on cognac!
-On the weekends, I like to indulge in an overpriced micro brewed beer or a cheap, sweet grocery store Sangria, but that’s about it.
-I’m not glamorous.
+Not nearly as exciting as, say, sipping on cognac or bourbon!
+On the weekends, I like to indulge in an overpriced micro-brewed beer or a cheap, inexpensive wine and maybe a Moscow mule (or two), but that’s where it ends.

-I’ve never been one for mixed drinks either.
-I’m secretly a bit envious of those women who can confidently order a mixed drink with a twist of this or a splash of that or ask for a certain brand of Vodka.
+I am secretly a bit envious of those women who can confidently order a mixed drink with a twist of this or a splash of that or ask for a certain brand of Vodka.
 It just seems so sophisticated.
-And the honest truth is, I can’t handle mixed drinks anyway.
-Those hard alcohol headaches are brutal.
-My kids are too loud for that kind of headache.

 I consider this chocolate roll my boozy baking finale.
 It was just to0 wonderful to top.
 I’m going to take a pause from baking with liqueur.
 I read that the shelf life for Bailey’s Irish Cream is two years.
 I have plenty of time to dream up ways to top this chocolate roll!

 - 3 tablespoon melted butter

 - 3 tablespoons Bailey’s Irish Cream